JiuTongBro/MultiView_Inpaint/gs-simp/README.md

 # Preparation

-Download the processed dataset `gsdataset.zip` from [huggingface](https://huggingface.co/datasets/jtbzhl/mvinpainter_svd/tree/main).
+Download the processed dataset [here](https://huggingface.co/datasets/jtbzhl/mvinpainter_svd/blob/main/gsdataset.zip).
 Unzip it and rename it as the `dataset`, put it under the `gs-simp` folder.

 Reconstruct the original background GS scenes using the [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) codes.
 For most of the cases, we set the `sh_degreee=1`.
 But if you would like to generate some reflective objects, it is suggested to set the `sh_degreee=3`.
 Put the reconstructed scenes in the `output` folder, and place it under the `gs-simp` folder.